w3c/wai-curricula/content/index.md

 ---
-title: "Curricula on Web [(Introduction to Web Accessibility) Roles and Responsibilities]: A Framework to Build Your Own Courses"
+title: "Curricula on Web accessibility: A Framework to Build Your Own Courses"
-title_html: "Curricula on Web [(Introduction to Web Accessibility) Roles and Responsibilities]: <br><small>A Framework to Build Your Own Courses</small>"
+title_html: "Curricula on Web accessibility: <br><small>A Framework to Build Your Own Courses</small>"
 permalink: /curricula/
 ref: /curricula/
 lang: en